webplatform/docs-wpd/Style_Guide/index.md

 ==Quality principles==
 [http://www.amazon.com/Developing-Quality-Technical-Information-Handbook/dp/0131477498 Developing Quality Technical Information: A Handbook for Writers and Editors] defines the characteristics of quality in technical information as:
-* '''easy to use''': task oriented, accurate, complete
+* '''easy to use''': task-oriented, accurate, complete
 * '''easy to understand''': clear, concrete, appropriate style
 * '''easy to find''': coherently organized, retrievable, visually effective

 The following principles are chosen to help achieve high quality in the information presented on this website.

 ===Free of spam===
-Spam makes it hard for readers to find what they’re looking for, and should be removed as soon as possible.
+Spam makes it hard for readers to find what they are looking for, and should be removed as soon as possible.

 ===Vendor neutral===
 Content should be vendor neutral whenever possible.
 Where browser implementations vary, provide compatibility information for major browsers, or describe equivalent functionality in major browsers.